A Letter to E.L. KONIGSBURG

 * 1. There is a very short synopsis on the back of book covers.
 It says," Max meets freaks, such as Lilly and Sabrina ..."

 No way.
 It's an untruth.
 They are normal.
 Sabrina just takes interest in freaks.
-The cover and the book are contrary to each other.
+The cover and the book are contrary to each other.* 2.
+Grammatical errors and wrong expressions and usages.

 * 3. Some omissions of subjects which make some sentences difficult to understand.